SkymanOne/tx-engine/README.md

 # Simple Transaction Engine

-This is a simple transaction engine that simulates processing of financial transactions in "bank-like" like style.
+This is a simple transaction engine that simulates processing of financial transactions in "bank-like" style.

 It reads the CSV with transaction entries and lazily processes them into user "bank" accounts.
-It then outputs
+It then outputs the list of account states in the CSV format into the STDOUT.

 ## Usage